angusmci/middleman-photo-a-day-template/README.md

 and everything should just work.

 You'll need to repeat the `resize` and `create-pages` steps each time you add a new photograph.
-They generally run very quickly, however, so that shouldn't be a problem (and they use the `newy` gulp plugin to avoid doing any unnecessary work).
+They generally run very quickly, however, so that shouldn't be a problem (and the gulpfile uses the `newy` gulp plugin to avoid doing any unnecessary work).